What to expect for 2024’s housing market

 For Sale Inventory

 Experts predict that the lower inventory will continue throughout the year, which should make it a great time for sellers.
 This trend will continue to result in homes selling quick at higher prices.
-Therefor, it is more important than ever for buyers to have a real estate agent they can trust to get them the quickest access to homes.
+Therefore, it is more important than ever for buyers to have a real estate agent they can trust to get them the quickest access to homes.
 Buyers may have to work a bit harder to find dream homes.

 To provide a brief overview, home sellers are expected to return to the market in 2024, mainly the ones who chose the sidelines for 2023.
 Mortgage interest rates are predicted to stabilize by the 2nd half of 2024 as well.
 The number of home buyers is expected to rise, along with home prices rising until the low supply-high demand dynamic changes.
 New home construction sales may increase, builders & sellers want to compete with 2024 buyers.
 2024 is going to be a great year for sellers as pricing will continue to rise.